-Impact Mitigation Measures Original Impact / Ro Impact with Mitig impact ivilligation ivieasures Alternative A Alternative B Alternative C Alternative D related noise in the vicinity of roads surrounding the project site 2) On-Site Noise Sources - Vehicle circulation, patron conversations, pool activities, wastewater treatment plant equipment, and doors opening and closing in parking lots could increase ambient noise levels The use of BMPs would minimize impacts caused by on-site noise sources.
+Original Impact / Residual Impact with Mitigation Impact Mitigation Measures Alternative A Alternative B Alternative C Alternative D could adversely affect the physical environment: Traffic - Operation of the project alternatives could increase traffic- related noise in the vicinity of roads surrounding the project site No mitigation required.
+LS LS LS NI 2) On-Site Noise Sources -Vehicle circulation, patron conversations, pool activities, wastewater treatment plant equipment, and doors opening and closing in parking lots could increase ambient noise levels The use of BMPs would minimize impacts caused by on-site noise sources.
 No mitigation required.
-LS LS LS NI Operational Vibration - Vibration associated with operation could adversely affect human health and/or the physical environment • LS LS LS NI Section 3.12.
-Hazardous Materials and Hazards S Construction - Construction of the project alternatives could disturb existing hazardous materials or introduce new hazardous materials into the environment · · · · · · · · · · · · · · · · · · · LS LS LS NI • The use of BMPs would minimize impacts from hazardous materials during operation.
+LS LS LS NI Operational Vibration - Vibration associated with operation could adversely affect human health and/or the physical environment No mitigation required.
+LS LS LS NI Section 3.12.
+Hazardous Materials and Hazards ; Construction - Construction of the project alternatives could disturb existing hazardous materials or introduce new hazardous materials into the environment The use of BMPs would minimize impacts from hazardous materials during construction.
 No mitigation required.
+LS LS LS NI The use of BMPs would minimize impacts from hazardous materials during operation.
+No mitigation required.
 LS LS LS NI The use of BMPs would minimize impacts to fire protection and emergency services from project construction.
 No mitigation required.
-LS LS LS NI Evacuation Impacts Due to Wildfire The following measures shall be implemented for all alternatives: Mitigation Measure A: Prior to opening day, the Tribe shall engage a qualified arborist and/or biologist to develop a riparian corridor wildfire PS/LS PS/LS PS/LS NI management plan to be implemented annually during operation.
-The goal of the plan shall be to reduce fire hazard on and adjacent to the onsite riparian corridor.
-At a minimum the plan shall include the procedures and best management practices outlined in Section 4 .
-Mitigation Measure B: Prior to occupancy, the Tribe shall coordinate with emergency evacuation and traffic experts to develop a project-specific evacuation plan that includes, but is not limited to, the NI = No Impact LS = Less than Significant PS = Potentially Significant S = Significant BI = Ben eficial Impac t
+LS LS LS NI Evacuation Impacts Due to Wildfire The following measures shall be implemented for all alternatives: Mitigation Measure A: Prior to opening day, the Tribe shall engage a qualified arborist and/or biologist to develop a riparian corridor wildfire PS/LS PS/LS PS/LS NI NI = No Impact L LS = Less than Significant PS = Potentially Significant S = Significant BI = Bene eficial Impac t